Appsilon/rhino/.github/CONTRIBUTING.md

    2. Add a `# rhino (development version)` header in `NEWS.md`.
    3. Link the `# rhino X.Y.Z` header to the GitHub release in `NEWS.md`.
 3. Announce the release on `#proj-rhino`.

-## Development process

-1. All changes are introduced in pull requests to the `main` branch, which must be always kept in a "potentially shippable" state.
-2. Pull requests must be peer-reviewed.
-   The reviewer inspects the code, tests the changes and checks them against the [DoD](#definition-of-done) before approving.
-3. We follow the [Semantic Versioning](https://semver.org/) scheme.
-   Starting with `1.0.0`, all versions should be released to CRAN.

-## Definition of Done

-1. The PR has at least 1 approval and 0 change requests.
-2. The CI passes (`R CMD check`, linter, unit tests, spelling).
-3. The change is thoroughly documented.
-   - Namely, `NEWS.md` is updated and if applicable contains a hint on how to migrate.